Nusaib/api-testing-postman/README.md

 ---

 ## ⚠️ Known Issues / Limitations
-- ReqRes API kadang mengembalikan 429 Too Many Requests jika dipanggil dari GitHub Actions runner (karena public IP rate-limited).
+- The ReqRes API sometimes returns 429 Too Many Requests when called from a GitHub Actions runner (because the public IP is rate-limited).

 ---